daverona/docker-cromwell/README.md

 If an error occurs, your UID/GID are taken by Alpine system account.
 Try without GID.

-> An account `cromwell` which has UID and GID same as the image builder's is created in the image.
+> An account `cromwell` which has the same UID and GID as the image builder's is created in the image.
 > All cromwell instances will be run by `cromwell` account.

 Run a container: